FolkertVanVerseveld/aoe/tools/README.md

 # Tools overview

+*NOTE this is currently being changed and it doesn't compile without some hacks*

 *This is primarly for intended for developers and (eventually) modders*

 To safe you a lot of time and pain to reverse engineer and understand the inner